BBWARM SERVICE CHARGE

 My home/business is not connected to the public drainage system, or I have built on-site facilities to manage my runoff.
 Why should I have to pay?

-Your property may not be physically connected to the drainage system in the same manner as it is to water and/or sewer service, or you may have built on-site facilities, but you and your property are still provided service.
-The BBWARM stormwater program improves and maintains stormwater systems throughout the watershed protecting properties from potentially damaging upstream flows and working to ensure pollution stays out of stormwater.
+Your property may not be physically connected to the drainage system in the same manner that it is to water and/or sewer service, or you may have built on-site facilities, but you and your property are still provided a service.
+The BBWARM stormwater program improves and maintains stormwater systems throughout the watershed, protecting properties from potentially damaging upstream flows and working to ensure pollution stays out of stormwater.
 Every property and person in the watershed is served by these activities, either directly or indirectly.

 Is this drainage charge deductible on my income tax?

 For residential customers, this is a service charge and not a tax.
 It cannot be deducted from your income tax.
-For non-single family property owners, the charge may be considered a cost of doing business by the IRS depending on your specific tax situation.
+For non-single-family property owners, the charge may be considered a cost of doing business by the IRS depending on your specific tax situation.

 How can you impose this tax without a vote?